ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 update the `nimble-mapping-mention-user` element based on the filter data.
 Subsequently, a maximum of 20 filtered options should be transmitted to the editor.

+The `mention-update` event will also be triggered when a user copies a mention node from the viewer/editor and pasting it in the editor, client should read the `getMentionedHrefs()` method to identify the user URL(s) are being pasted into the editor so that the mapping elements can be sent as a children.
+This is necessary because the corresponding name for the newly added user URL(s) is required to render as username(s) in the components so the client should send the mapping elements for all mentioned users.

 Since the above event triggers for every key down event like adding/removing texts, move the text cursors after the `@` character which is quite an expensive operation to perform for every keystroke so it is advisable to `debounce` the events if you're using network requests to perform the filtering operations.
 Like, allow at most one request per second to filter the list for each second instead of for each keystrokes.